1st Filmfare Awards Marathi

-The 1st Filmfare Marathi Awards is a ceremony, presented by Ajeenkya DY Patil University, honored the best Indian Marathi-language films of 2014.
+The 1st Filmfare Marathi Awards is a ceremony, presented by Ajeenkya DY Patil University, that honored the best Indian Marathi-language films of 2014.

 Elizabeth Ekadashi and Lai Bhaari led the ceremony with 13 nominations each, followed by Fandry with 11 nominations and Rege with 10 nominations.

 Lai Bhaari won 5 awards, most in the music category, followed by Elizabeth Ekadashi, Fandry and Rege with 4 awards each.
 Dr. Prakash Baba Amte – The Real Hero won 3 awards, including Best Film, Best Actor and Best Actress.

 Ceremony

 It was held at Thane, the 1st Filmfare Marathi Awards honored the films released in 2014.
-At a virtual press conference helmed by editor of Filmfare magazine, revealed Ajeenkya DY Patil University as the title sponsor.
+At a virtual press conference helmed by the editor of Filmfare magazine, Ajeenkya DY Patil University was revealed as the title sponsor.
 Actors Prasad Oak, Pushkar Shrotri and Kranti Redkar were announced as the co-hosts, while singers Vaishali Samant and actors Sachin Pilgaonkar, Amruta Khanvilkar, Nehha Pendse, Adinath Kothare, Sonalee Kulkarni and Manasi Naik performed during the event.
 Bollywood actors Tabu, Vidya Balan, Varun Dhawan and Urmila Matondkar were also present at the event.
 It took place on 20 November 2015, and was broadcast on 28 February 2017 on Colors Marathi.